How Do Stingrays Sting You

 Stingray is notorious, especially on the East Coast, as a trash fish to most people and can ruin your day if you are not able to handle it and it stings you.
 You can dehook this fish and get your bait back in the water if you know how much stingray injuries can hurt you.
-How do Stingrays sting?
+How do Stingrays sting you?

 • Stingrays sting with a sharp, barbed stinger